 This means that with the introduction of CBD, anandamide has a longer life in the body.
 It also means that the body is encouraged to produce more of it.
 The result of this is a happier human, with less pain who is better able to deal with inflammation.

-Now, while it might seem that smoking marijuana can increase anandamide, it doesn’t.
+Now, while it might seem that smoking weed can increase anandamide, it doesn’t.
 Ingesting CBD encourages the production of anandamide at best, but smoking too much high-THC weed might actually be counterproductive.
 It is a copy of the real thing that’s going on inside of you – which is why it feels so good and so natural.

 However, increasing anandamide is a matter up for debate.

 It is said by some scientists that anandamide is produced when a person is in a state of deep relaxation, concentration or even the flow state – like when you are dancing, singing or writing poetry.
-This mysterious endocannabinoid is probably the reason that human beings connect so much with marijuana, despite the many different backgrounds that we come from.
+This mysterious endocannabinoid is probably the reason that human beings connect so much with weed, despite the many different backgrounds that we come from.

-Enjoying marijuana has less to do with the fact that you are a hippie, or that you grew up in the 70s, or because of your age.
+Enjoying weed has less to do with the fact that you are a hippie, or that you grew up in the 70s, or because of your age.
 Smoking weed takes you to a state of elevation that is so natural, your body even does it on its own sometimes.
-This is why so many people can appreciate marijuana, and probably why we will be smoking it for eons to come.
+This is why so many people can appreciate cannabis, and probably why we will be smoking it for eons to come.